Open Management of Complex Ureterovaginal Fistulas

 The fundamental principle across all open techniques remains consistent: complete fistula closure with adequate ureteral reimplantation.
 This frequently involves mobilizing the affected ureter to allow for tension-free anastomosis.
 If the ureter is severely damaged or shortened, a Boari flap technique – utilizing a segment of the distal ureter to create a new antireflux mechanism – may be necessary.
 Alternatively, ureteral cutback with primary end-to-end anastomosis or the use of a conduit (typically ileal) can be considered in cases where direct reimplantation is not feasible.
 Careful attention must also be paid to the vaginal cuff; debridement and repair are essential to prevent recurrent fistula formation.

 The success of open UVF repair depends heavily on meticulous surgical technique, addressing associated anatomical distortions, and ensuring adequate ureteral blood supply.
 Preoperative imaging (CT or MRI) plays a vital role in assessing the extent of disease and planning the surgical approach.
 Furthermore, intraoperative cystoscopy can help identify any concomitant injuries or abnormalities.
-Postoperative management includes prolonged catheterization and close monitoring for signs of infection or recurrence.
+Postoperative management includes prolonged catheterization and close monitoring for signs of infection or recurrence; patient education is essential to ensure adherence to these protocols.
+Understanding the broader implications of urinary tract issues often requires looking at related conditions like those addressed in complex urinary fistula closure.

 Ureteral Reimplantation Techniques